 Whether his audacious venture into gold mining yielded success or failure remains shrouded in uncertainty.
 What is certain is that Gilbert's path led him to the Ovens River goldfield, a once-thriving site that had begun to wane by the year 1858.
 Unfazed by the dwindling prospects, he pressed on, crossing the border into the untamed expanse of New South Wales.

 In the pursuit of valuable insights, the businessman engaged in thoughtful conversations with a group of Americans hailing from Victoria.
 These seasoned individuals, well-versed in the ways of mining, shared their experiences and wisdom, offering a glimpse into the world of gold-seeking ventures.
-Their perspectives undoubtedly informed the businessman's decision-making process as he meticulously assessed the feasibility of his proposed enterprise.
+Their perspectives undoubtedly assisted the businessman's decision-making process as he meticulously assessed the feasibility of his proposed enterprise.

 With aspirations of tapping into the thriving community of Kiandra, this enterprising individual sought to fulfill the needs and desires of the intrepid diggers who had ventured to this remote location in search of fortune.
 Through his interactions with the knowledgeable Americans, he aimed to glean invaluable knowledge that would shape the success and sustainability of his prospective store: